 Share this

-Cable Jacket & Insulation Material Comparison Guide
+Cable Jacket Material Comparison and Insulation Guide

-by Simcona on May 1, 2023 11:53:10 AM
+by Simcona on Jun 25, 2025 9:15:00 AM

 Cable jacketing is the outer layer that protects all other components from moisture, chemical, and mechanical hazards.
 Jackets’ side jobs include adding flexibility for installation and color-coding for easy identification.